Boys' Brigade in Singapore

-The Boys' Brigade in Singapore is a youth uniformed group organisation and part of the global Boys' Brigade movement which has been present in Singapore since 1930.
-It currently consists of over 700 officers and 6,300 Boys in over 116 companies.
+The Boys' Brigade in Singapore is a youth uniformed group and part of the global Boys' Brigade movement which has been present in Singapore since 1930.
+It currently consists of over 900 officers and 5,600 Boys in over 130 Companies.
 The current Brigade President is Patrick Koh Ley Boon and the Honorary President is Lieutenant-General (Ret) Winston Choo, the former Chief of Defence Force of the Singapore Armed Forces.

-The Boys' Brigade in Singapore celebrated its 90th Anniversary in 2020 and has the distinguished honour of having the President of Singapore as its Patron.
+The President of Singapore is the Patron of the Boys' Brigade in Singapore.